| Day 1: History 26/01/2026 |

 | 11:00 - 12:30 |

-at 11:00 - 12:30 in Workshop Room In the space between 0 and 1, where code meets rituals, we gather to open the gates of possibility of this year's SICT edition.
+at 11:00 - 12:30 in S.UA6 - Workshop Room In the space between 0 and 1, where code meets rituals, we gather to open the gates of possibility of this year's SICT edition.

 This will not be a typical conference opening.
 This will be a shared moment to acknowledge the collective intention that binds us here.